-Back in 2015, Amazon announced their new Amazon API Gateway.
+Back in 2015, Amazon announced its new Amazon API Gateway.
 The Amazon API Gateway is a cloud-based service that is designed “to simplify the creation and management of APIs,” particularly APIs in front of Amazon services such as AWS Lambda.

 Welcome Amazon API Gateway entry

 As an established API Gateway vendor, we welcome Amazon’s new entry into the market.
 It wasn’t long ago that people would ask why API Gateways are even needed; nobody is asking that question now.
 In the market, Amazon’s API Gateway has a particular role to play when bridging APIs with Amazon infrastructure.
-As such, it will be useful for organizations which have deployed services on Amazon and wish to “API-ize” them.
+As such, it will be useful for organizations that have deployed services on Amazon and wish to “API-ize” them.

 However, a full-featured API Gateway is often used to expose on-premises infrastructure as APIs, with features like authentication against Microsoft Active Directory, plus fine-grained authorization and throttling.
 The Amazon API Gateway lacks this capability, as noted by Neil Mansilla of Runscope: